wilden5/async-amigos-ecommerce/README.md

 Using npm:```npm run jest-test```\
 Using yarn:```yarn jest-test```

 #### Now you have successfully set up and run the Computer E-Commerce Application project locally on your machine.
-Feel free to explore and contribute to the project!
+You are welcome to explore and contribute the project!

 ## Available Scripts
 ```start```: Starts the development server using webpack and serves the application in development mode.\